Lisa Perkins, Business Board Chair

 Peter is CEO of Orbital Global, CEO of VirtTuri and Co-Founder of Innovation Labs Group.
 Stowmarket-based Orbital Global is made up of three divisions: Orbital Media, a leading digital marketing agency; Orbital Research, which is engaged in pioneering healthcare research; and Orbital Innovations, which specialises in AI, Augmented Reality, Virtual Reality and gamification technologies.
 Peter was previously a LEP Board member and Chair of the LEP’s Council for Digital Tech.

-Doug joined the East of England Co-op as CEO in 2008.
+Doug is the former CEO of the East of England Co-op.
+Since leaving the East of England Co-op in December 2024 he has been working with MyBigSky on bringing Joy and Fulfilment to High-Performance Leadership.
 Doug is passionate about living and working in the East and has previously been Chair of New Anglia LEP and Chair of their Agri-Food Industry Council.
 He became a Trustee of Green Light Trust in December 2020 and is currently Vice Chair.
 Doug was awarded an OBE in the 2021 New Year’s Honours List for his work supporting businesses across Suffolk and Norfolk.

 Paul Ager, Divisional Port Manager at Associated British Ports